-The Water Pressure Regulator is on the roadside of the rear trunk in rear bath models, & below the bed in center bath models.
+The Water Pressure Regulator is on the roadside of the rear trunk in International rear bath models, below the bed in International center bath models and in the aft roadside wardrobe of Land Yachts.
 It protects the plumbing inside your trailer, regardless of the variation in city water pressures.
 The pressure at the faucet is kept constant.